breadou-sui/myblog/content/posts/recipe-for-happiness.md

 <h3> Procedure </h3>
 1. Take one egg and separate its egg white from the yolk. <br>
-2. Pour egg white into the bowl. <br>
+2. Pour the egg white into the bowl. <br>
 3. Take the <span style="color: red">r</span><span style="color: orange">a</span><span style="color: #f0d529">i</span><span style="color: #42cf50">n</span><span style="color: #4294cf">b</span><span style="color: #ae83eb">o</span><span style="color: #e876e2">w</span> whisk and b̶̪̲̣̺̣͈̹͐̒́e̶̗̓ạ̵̝͠t̷͎̞̳͎̞̀̋̇ͅ egg white until it's shiny, fluffy, and deprived of pain. <i>don't stop...</i><br>
-4. Slowly pour 1/2 cup of sugar into the bowl and continue b̶̪̲̣̺̣͈̹͐̒́e̶̗̓ạ̵̝͠ting until large teardrop-shaped peaks form. <br>
+4. Slowly pour 1/2 cup of sugar into the bowl and continue b̶̪̲̣̺̣͈̹͐̒́e̶̗̓ạ̵̝͠ting until stiff teardrop-shaped peaks form. <br>
 5. Poke into the mixture using an index finger and tap the tip of your tongue. <br>
 6. Dip highlighter brush into bowl using non-dominant hand. <br>
 7. Bring your brush to the 8.5" x 11" paper and close your eyes. <br>